berrym/lusush/docs/lle_specification/LLE_IMPLEMENTATION_GUIDE.md

 ---

-**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **5 of 21 detailed specification documents have been completed**, providing implementation-ready architectural details.
-This guide has been updated to reflect the latest specification progress including event system architecture, input parsing, and integration procedures.
+**NOTICE**: This is a **living document** that evolves throughout the epic LLE specification project. **11 of 21 detailed specification documents have been completed**, providing implementation-ready architectural details.
+This guide has been updated to reflect the latest specification progress including syntax highlighting system, autosuggestions, display integration, and advanced features.
 The guide serves as the bridge between specification and actual coding implementation.

 **SPECIFICATION PROGRESS UPDATE (2025-01-07)**:
 - ✅ **02_terminal_abstraction_complete.md** - Unix-native terminal management with capability detection